Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Overview of the gauge fixing decoders

 We summarize the key requirements on the measurement of syndromes for the proposed decoders in light of the above discussion on gauge fixing.

-\begin{compactenum}[M1.] \item Completeness: In order that the syndromes of the color codes are generated from the gauge measurements, we also require that all their stabilizers be generated by the gauge generators.
-This was already known to be possible given the mappings of \cite{bombin2012universal} but no proof was given therein.
-For completeness we give a proof of this result. \item Locality: From the point of view of fault tolerance we want the decompositions of stabilizers of color codes to contain $O(1)$ gauge operators.
-This is to ensure that the syndrome measurement errors can also be dealt.
-Every (face) stabilizer generator on color code should have a local decomposition in terms of the gauge operators on the TSCC.
-It is local in the sense that it involves $O(1)$ gauge operators from that face and its neighbors. \item Sequencing: The decomposition of the stabilizer generators maybe in terms of operators which are to commuting.
-To reconstruct the syndromes correctly, we must also provide a proper sequence in which the gauge operators are measured.
-This requires us to show that the sequence in which the gauge generators are measured satisfy Proposition~\ref{prop:tsc-stabilizer-measurement} for every stabilizer generator of color codes on each stack.
+\begin{compactenum}[M1.] \item Completeness: In order that the syndromes of the color codes are generated from the gauge measurements, we also require that all their stabilizers be generated gauge operators. \item Locality: From the point of view of fault tolerance we want the stabilizers of color codes should also be measured locally on the TSCC. \item Sequencing: Any gauge operator to be measured must commute with the product of previously measured gauge operators. \end{compactenum}